 Asked about this officer, Deputy Police Commissioner John McCarthy declined comment, saying only, “The investigation is ongoing.”

 The Manhattan district attorney’s office, which is pursuing the case, also didn’t comment.
 However, it appears likely that prosecutors, at a minimum, will want to interview the officer as a witness.

 The off-duty officer being in the middle of the mix is the latest twist in a saga that’s raised questions, and stirred debate, around New York and beyond.

-When Alexian Lien, the SUV driver, pulled to a stop, other bikers surrounded the vehicle, hit it and spiked its tires, police said.
+Lien pulled to a stop, and angry bikers surrounded his vehicle, hitting it and spiking its tires, police said.

-Lien then pulled away, plowing into three more bikers, including Edwin Mieses, who was critically injured.
+Lien stepped on the gas, plowing into three more bikers, including Edwin Mieses, whose wife says he is paralyzed.

 On the video, which was shot from one of the riders’ helmet cameras, it’s around then, as the Range Rover stops further north on the road that runs all along the western side of Manhattan, that a man got off his motorcycle, police spokesman Sgt.
 Carlos Nieves said Friday.